angelofallars/glap/README.md

-# gogrep
+# glap

-An incomplete rewrite of grep in Go.
+Glap is an incomplete rewrite of grep in Go.
 Currently supports a few options.

 Available options: